-Cut the parsnips in half lengthways and widthways.
+- Cut the parsnips in half lengthways and widthways.

-Peel and core the apple.
+- Peel and core the apple.
 Slice into 16 slices.

-Gently bash the garlic cloves but leave the skins on.
+- Gently bash the garlic cloves but leave the skins on.

-When the potatoes are ready, tip them into the roasting tin and add the parsnip, apple, onion and garlic.
+- When the potatoes are ready, tip them into the roasting tin and add the parsnip, apple, onion and garlic.
 Season with plenty of salt and black pepper and then turn everything over in the hot oil.

-Remove the tray from the oven and turn everything in the hot oil again.
+- Remove the tray from the oven and turn everything in the hot oil again.
 Put the tray back in the oven for a further 15 minutes.

-Meanwhile, put a griddle pan (or normal frying pan) over a high heat and add a drizzle of olive oil to the pan.
+- Meanwhile, put a griddle pan (or normal frying pan) over a high heat and add a drizzle of olive oil to the pan.
 Lightly season the chops with salt and pepper and fry them in the hot frying pan for 1 minute on each side.
 While you are doing this, take each chop in turn and give it about 30 seconds on top too, to cook the fat.

-When the vegetables have been roasting in the oven for a total of 30 minutes, add the sage leaves and turn everything in the oil again.
-Top with the seared pork and cook for a final 15 minutes (the vegetables will have had a total of 45 minutes in the oven and the sage leaves and pork will have had 15 minutes).
+- When the vegetables have been roasting in the oven for a total of 30 minutes, top with the seared pork and cook for a further 10 minutes.
+Finally, add the sage leaves and cook for 5 more minutes.

-Serve the traybake just as it is, or with gravy and a green vegetable.
+- Serve the traybake just as it is, or with gravy and a green vegetable.